rschuetzler/latex-icis-template/README.markdown

 In addition to the usage requirements above, I have a few recommendations to make using this as simple as possible.

-1. Use Natbib for citing.
+1. Use Natbib for in-text citations.
 It lets you do nice things with citations in an easily understandable way.
 While I believe the `misq.bst` file will work for biblatex, I've only tested with Natbib.
 2. If you use Natbib, put this in your document head to conform with MISQ style, as in the example LaTeX document: